ElijahFra/practice-repo/flpoly_student.md

 I am _passionate about_:

--working with computers
+-Working with computers

 -Martial Arts

 -Video games and ttrpgs

--weight lifting
+-Weight lifting

 ***